kuzudb/kuzu-blog/src/content/post/2025-06-09-entity-resolved-knowledge-graphs.md

 - [OpenSanctions](https://www.opensanctions.org/): Provides the "risk" category of sanctions targets and persons of interest who are known to be associated with financial crimes.
-- [OpenOwnership](https://www.openownership.org/): Provides data about the ultimate beneficial ownership details, linking entities in the data.
+- [Open Ownership](https://www.openownership.org/): Provides data about the ultimate beneficial ownership details, linking entities in the data.
 A "beneficial owner" is a natural person or persons who ultimately owns or controls an interest in a legal entity or arrangement, such as a company, a trust, or a foundation[^5].